 After careful consultation with your attorney, if you decide that a charitable remainder trust is right for your family, you can create the trust by following the below general steps:

-- First, you must create the charitable remainder trust with the guidance and oversight of an experienced legal professional.
+- First, you must create the charitable remainder trust with the guidance of an experienced legal professional.

 - You should also confirm that the IRS approves of your chosen charity.

 - Next, you must transfer the assets that you want to go to the charity to the trust.